WCTE/TriggerConfig/README.md

 For level 2, if treatment is False, the width corresponds to the width that the trigger condition was met, but if True, the width is one time bin.
 No adjustable delay is applied to the level 2 outputs.

+The output of LEMO 0 (the bottom-most LEMO connector on the mezzanine card) is considered to be the master trigger signal (TDC stop) and has a deadtime veto applied.
+A configuration which has the deadtime veto period shorter than the gate width of the master trigger signal will produce an oscillating signal on the master trigger output (as the deadtime veto logic is being applied) which should be avoided.
+The LEMO 0 output is also subject to the out-of-spill veto, if that is enabled.

 ### Viewing and adjusting the prescaler properties
 ```
 Enter command: [help] prescalers